DryCryCrystal/Region-Kit/README.md

   - A small set of customizable objects for adding moving parts like cogs and pistons to your levels.
 Can use any loaded sprites and shaders by name.
   - NOTE: MachineryCustomizer object is used for changing sprite/container/shader settings.
   - A general purpose power level customization system, a related interface to be used.
 See code: `RegionKit.Machinery.RoomPowerManager`, `RegionKit.Machinery.RoomPowerManager.IRoomPowerModifier`.

+###Particle system
+ RegionKit provides a general purpose particle system, featuring:
+  - Use of arbitrary sprites
+  - Controlled randomization of visuals and movement
+  - Modularity: combine visuals, behaviour and modifiers in any way you like.
+ Expandability:
+	- Relatively simple to make user defined behaviours
+	- Basework for making new types of emitters, particle classes and behaviour modifier classes For more detailed instructions, see: `P_GUIDE.md`